eis/bluemix-containers-box/README.md

 ---------------------------------

 Prerequisite: you have to have registered to Bluemix, so you have IBM id email and password available.
+Also assumes Vagrant, Virtualbox installed.

 Just define ibm_email and ibm_pass that correspond to your login credentials as environment variables and do `vagrant up`.